Monthly Archives: December 2015

 Oscar became King of Sweden and Norway on September 18, 1872, upon his brother’s death.
 He was crowned in Sweden on May 12, 1873, and in Norway on July 18, 1873.
 While living primarily in Sweden, Oscar spent more time in Norway than his predecessors.
 He also learned to speak and write the language fluently.
 Also, unlike his predecessors, Oscar recognized the difficulties in trying to maintain the union between Sweden and Norway.

 In Sweden, King Oscar II’s reign saw the establishment of the office of Prime Minister in 1876, and a subsequent move to a more constitutional monarchy with Sweden’s power being held by the parliament.
 Often referred to as “Europe’s most enlightened monarch”, Oscar put great focus and efforts into artistic ventures.
 He commissioned a new opera house for the Royal Swedish Opera in the 1890s and established the world’s first open-air museum near his summer residence in Oslo.
-Along with his earlier writings, he also wrote the memoirs of King Karl XII, as well as his own memoirs.
+Along with his earlier writings, he also wrote the memoirs of King Karl XII and his own memoirs.

 On October 26, 1905, King Oscar II formally renounced his claim to the Norwegian throne, with Sweden finally recognizing Norway as an independent constitutional monarchy.
-At one point during the negotiations, it was suggested that Oscar’s third son, Prince Carl, be appointed King of a newly independent Norway.
+At one point during the negotiations, it was suggested that Oscar’s third son Prince Carl be appointed King of a newly independent Norway.
 However, King Oscar mandated that no prince from his royal house would replace him on the throne.
-Instead, just weeks after the formal end of the union, Oscar’s great-nephew, Prince Carl of Denmark (a grandson of Oscar’s elder brother King Karl XV), was elected King of Norway, taking the name Haakon VII.
-Ironically, Haakon’s son, Olav, married the daughter of Prince Carl of Sweden, and today it is Oscar’s great-grandson, King Harald, who sits on the Norwegian throne.
+Instead, just weeks after the formal end of the union, Oscar’s great-nephew Prince Carl of Denmark, a grandson of Oscar’s elder brother King Karl XV, was elected King of Norway, taking the name Haakon VII.
+Ironically, Haakon’s son Olav married the daughter of Prince Carl of Sweden, and in 1991, Oscar’s great-grandson King Harald V became King of Norway.
 Through his children, Oscar’s descendants currently occupy the thrones of Sweden, Norway, Belgium, and Luxembourg.

 King Oscar II with his son, King Gustaf V; grandson, King Gustaf VI Adolf; and great-grandson, Prince Gustav Adolf (father of the current King Carl XVI Gustaf). photo taken June 15, 1906. source: Wikipedia